Frequently asked questions (FAQ)

 Those won’t fly.
 We do not provide GPU virtualization for Qubes.
 This is mostly a security decision, as implementing such a feature would most likely introduce a great deal of complexity into the GUI virtualization infrastructure.
 However, Qubes does allow for the use of accelerated graphics (OpenGL) in Dom0’s Window Manager, so all the fancy desktop effects should still work.
 App qubes use a software-only (CPU-based) implementation of OpenGL, which may be good enough for basic games and applications.

 For further discussion about the potential for GPU passthrough on Xen/Qubes, please see the following threads:

 Is Qubes a multi-user system?

 No. Qubes does not pretend to be a multi-user system.
 Qubes assumes that the user who controls Dom0 controls the whole system.
-It would be very difficult to securely implement multi-user support.
+It is very difficult to securely implement multi-user support.
 See here for details.